anvaka/map-of-github/README.md

 Ryan, Andrey, Alex, Dmytro.
 You are awesome!

 Thank you to my dear daughter Louise for making a logo for this project.
 I love you!

+Endless gratitude to all open source contributors who made this project possible.
+I'm standing on the shoulders of giants.

 ## License